-With this approach you employ another stratagem I tend to caution students against: you read the questions first and then attempt to find the answer to each by looking back to a specific section of the passage.
-The key is to select carefully the questions to do.
-By choosing to do only the Specific Reference questions (questions that refer to a specific line/potion/element within the passage), you can use the line references to return to precise areas of the passage and gain the knowledge needed to hopefully answer the questions.
+What this means is to read the questions first and do only the Specific Reference questions.
+With this approach you employ another stratagem I tend to caution students against.
+That is, reading the questions first and then attempting to find the answer to each by looking back to a passage section.
+The key is to carefully select the questions to do.
+By doing only the Specific Reference questions (questions that refer to a specific line/potion/element within the passage), you can use the line references to return to precise areas of the passage.
+This helps you gain the knowledge needed to hopefully answer the questions.
 Thus, with this stratagem you do not read or skim the passage at all; you just read small sections very closely in response to the details in the questions.

 The choice of strategy is yours, but note that it’s somewhat dependent on the nature of the questions.
 If you know you are low on time, when you arrive at the passage you should glance at the questions and attempt to determine if there are more Specific Reference questions or more Global questions.
 Then use that information and your personal preferences to decide which strategy to use.
 You cannot predetermine which strategy to choose; you must make the decision when you reach and review the passage and its questions.